Top 10 Best Sites

-That same research conducted by Statistic Brain shows that 20% of committed relationships and 17% of marriages begin online, and we expect that number is only going to grow with time.
-Meeting people in person is great, but it’s just so hit or miss.
+Research conducted by Statistic Brain shows that 20% of committed relationships and 17% of marriages begin online, and we expect that number is only going to grow with time.
+Meeting people in person is great, but it’s not something that happens every day, and you certainly can’t count on a seredipitious meeting happening on your schedule.
 It becomes even more difficult as you get older because you get caught up in your job and aren’t as around as many new people as you were in college.

 Other studies show that most people meet potential dates or partners through friends (63%), but there’s only a 17% chance that they’ll like that person.
 Another stat is that just 9% of women and 2% of men have formed relationships with someone they met at a bar or club.

-While I think online dating is way less scary than bungee jumping, some people disagree.
-They don’t get it, they’re worried they’ll become the next horror story, they think it’s a lot of work, or what have you.
-All of those concerns are justified, but the good really does outweigh the bad when it comes to online dating.
-We hope the insights we’ve just given you will convince you to at least give online dating a try.
+While I think online dating is way less scary than bungee jumping, some people would disagree.
+Maybe they’re worried they’ll become the next online dating horror story, they think it’s a lot of work, or they don’t know how or where to get started.
+All of those concerns are valid, but the good really does outweigh the bad when it comes to online dating.
+We hope the insights we’ve just given you will convince you to take a chance and give online dating a try because you never know what could come of a simple dating profile.
 At least think about it!

 Photo source: boingboing.net